U.S. CDC has not seen link between heart inflammation and COVID-19 vaccines

 The U.S. vaccination program targeted older Americans first, and the concerns over myocarditis are in younger vaccinated people.
 At least 17.9 million people in the United States under the age of 30 have received one COVID-19 shot, according to CDC data.

-Israel's Health Ministry said on Sunday it was examining a small number of cases of heart inflammation in people who had received Pfizer's (PFE.N) COVID-19 vaccine, though it had not yet drawn any conclusions.
-Most of the cases in Israel were reported among people up to age 30. read more
+Israel’s Health Ministry said on Sunday it was examining a small number of cases of heart inflammation in people who had received Pfizer’s COVID-19 vaccine, though it had not yet drawn any conclusions.
+Most of the cases in Israel were reported among people up to age 30.

 Pfizer has said it has not observed a higher rate of the condition than would normally be expected in the general population.